nanthansr/titanic-ml-predictor/README.md

 | Decision Tree        | 74.1%    | 0.69                   | 0.61               | 0.65                 |
 | Random Forest        | **76.9%**| **0.70**               | **0.71**           | **0.71**             |

+---

-### 🎯 Conclusion
+## 🎯 Conclusion

-Random Forest outperformed the other models in both accuracy and survivor recall.
-This ensemble method improved the balance between correctly identifying both survivors and non-survivors.
+- **Random Forest** performed the best across all key metrics.
+- It provided a better balance in predicting both survivors and non-survivors.
+- Logistic Regression remained competitive and interpretable.
+- Decision Tree offers simplicity but underperformed slightly.

+---

-### 📈 Next Steps
+## 🚀 Next Steps
-- Tune hyperparameters (e.g., `max_depth`, `n_estimators`)
+- 🔧 Tune hyperparameters using `GridSearchCV`
-- Explore more features (e.g., `Embarked`, `Cabin`, `Title`)
+- 📊 Add more features (e.g., `Embarked`, `Cabin`, `Title` from Name)
-- Try GridSearchCV for model optimization
+- 🌐 Build a Streamlit app to deploy the model
+- 📦 Save models with `joblib` for reuse